 A simple file seeing if tracked changes program can work.
-It should change this sentence from saying the cost would be $100 , to a new number.
+It should change this sentence from saying the cost would be $101 , to a new number.Bob started the sentence but Bob was also in the middle, and Bobby goes by Robert so Bob-words or bob-words or any$bob$word should be changed ok bob

 Another line after blank lines.
-Lets count 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.
+Lets count 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11.

-Here is a long long long long long long long long long long long repetitive line with 10 longs.
+Here is a long long long long long long long long long long repetitive line with 9 longs.

-The last line was last edited by SageArbor , but that name can change.
+The last line was last edited by MrArbor, but that name can change.